-Finance and Banking Program Graduate Attributes
+Marketing Program Graduate Attributes

-- 1. Take initiative in identifying and resolving problems and issues both individually and in group situations exercising leadership in pursuit of innovative and practical solutions; - 2.
-Recognize the provisional nature of Finance and Banking and take this into account in investigating and proposing solutions to academic or professional issues; - 3.
-Apply the theoretical insights and methods of inquiry from Finance and Banking in considering issues and problems in other contexts; - 4.
-Participate in activities to keep up to date with developments in Finance and Banking and continue to enhance their own knowledge and understanding; - 5.
-Consistently demonstrate a high level of ethical and responsible behavior and provide leadership in academic, professional and community environments - 6.
-Behave in ways that are consistent with Islamic values and beliefs, and reflect high levels of loyalty, responsibility, and commitment to service society.
+- 1. Take initiative in identifying and resolving problems and issues both individually and in group situations exercising leadership in pursuit of innovative and practical solutions. - 2.
+Recognize the provisional nature of Marketing and take this into account in investigating and proposing solutions to academic or professional issues. - 3.
+Apply the theoretical knowledge and methods of inquiry from Marketing in considering issues and problems in other contexts. - 4.
+Participate in scholar activities to keep up to date with developments in Marketing and continue to enhance their own knowledge and understanding. - 5.
+Consistently demonstrate leadership and interpersonal skills, characterized by ethical behavior, in performing organizational activities. - 6.
+Behave in ways that are consistent with Islamic values and beliefs, and reflect high levels of loyalty, responsibility, and commitment to service to society.

-Finance and Banking Program Learning Outcomes
+Marketing Program Learning Outcomes